Painting Bathroom Cabinets

 • 4

-Remove all Dust after Sanding: Use a shop vacuum or anything with a brush attachment to clean off all of your sanded surfaces.
+Remove all Dust After Sanding: Use a shop vacuum or anything with a brush attachment to clean off all of your sanded surfaces.
 Use whatever is easier to remove the majority of dust before you make a final wipe-down using a damp cloth or baby wipe.
 Choose a baby wipe that doesn’t contain oil or lotions that may have residue.
 Let this dry for a couple of hours before moving on to priming.

 • 5